anitta06/TinkHack/README.md

 ## Sponsors

-We gratefully thank our visionary sponsors for their support:
+We gratefully thank our visionary sponsors for their support
-- NexaCore Solutions
-- PulseWave Innovations

 Want to see your brand here?
 Contact us!